-CONTRACTOR NAME

-Contract No.

-GENERAL INFORMATION:

-The Contractor referenced above has entered into a contract with the County of Los Angeles to provide certain services to the County.
-The County requires the Corporation to sign this Contractor Acknowledgement and Confidentiality Agreement.

-CONTRACTOR ACKNOWLEDGEMENT:

-Contractor understands and agrees that the Contractor employees, consultants, Outsourced Vendors and independent contractors (Contractor's Staff) that will provide services in the above referenced agreement are Contractor's sole responsibility.
-Contractor understands and agrees that Contractor's Staff must rely exclusively upon Contractor for payment of salary and any and all other benefits payable by virtue of Contractor's Staff's performance of work under the above-referenced contract.

-Contractor understands and agrees that Contractor's Staff are not employees of the County of Los Angeles for any purpose whatsoever and that Contractor's Staff do not have and will not acquire any rights or benefits of any kind from the County of Los Angeles by virtue of any performance of work under the above-referenced contract.
-Contractor understands and agrees that Contractor's Staff will not acquire any rights or benefits from the County of Los Angeles pursuant to any agreement between any person or entity and the County of Los Angeles.

-CONFIDENTIALITY AGREEMENT:

-Contractor and Contractor's Staff may be involved with work pertaining to services provided by the County of Los Angeles and, if so, Contractor and Contractor's Staff may have access to confidential data and information pertaining to persons and/or entities receiving services from the County.
-In addition, Contractor and Contractor's Staff may also have access to proprietary information supplied by other vendors doing business with the County of Los Angeles.
-The County has a legal obligation to protect all such confidential data and information in its possession, especially data and information concerning health, criminal, and welfare recipient records.
-Contractor and Contractor's Staff understand that if they are involved in County work, the County must ensure that Contractor and Contractor's Staff will protect the confidentiality of such data and information.
-Consequently, Contractor must sign this Confidentiality Agreement as a condition of work to be provided by Contractor's Staff for the County.

-Contractor and Contractor's Staff hereby agrees that they will not divulge to any unauthorized person any data or information obtained while performing work pursuant to the above-referenced contract between Contractor and the County of Los Angeles.
-Contractor and Contractor's Staff agree to forward all requests for the release of any data or information received to County's Project Manager.

-Contractor and Contractor's Staff agree to keep confidential all health, criminal, and welfare recipient records and all data and information pertaining to persons and/or entities receiving services from the County, design concepts, algorithms, programs, formats, documentation, Contractor proprietary information and all other original materials produced, created, or provided to Contractor and Contractor's Staff under the above-referenced contract.
-Contractor and Contractor's Staff agree to protect these confidential materials against disclosure to other than Contractor or County employees who have a need to know the information.
-Contractor and Contractor's Staff agree that if proprietary information supplied by other County vendors is provided to me during this employment, Contractor and Contractor's Staff will keep such information confidential.

-Contractor and Contractor's Staff agree to report any and all violations of this agreement by Contractor and Contractor's Staff and/or by any other person of whom Contractor and Contractor's Staff become aware.

-Contractor and Contractor's Staff acknowledge that violation of this agreement may subject Contractor and Contractor's Staff to civil and/or criminal action and that the County of Los Angeles may seek all possible legal redress.
+CONTRACTOR NAME Contract No GENERAL INFORMATION: as entered into a contract with the County of Los Angeles to provide certain services es the Corporation to sign this Contractor Acknowledgement and Confidentiality CONTRACTOR ACKNOWLEDG GEMENT : contractors (Contractor's Staff) that responsibility.
+Contractor understant s that the Contractor employees, consultants, Outsourced Vendors and independent to the twill provide services in the above referenced agreement are Contractor's sole and agrees that Contractor's Staff must rely exclusively upon Contractor for other benefits payable by virtue of Contractor's Staff's performance of work under the whatsoever and that Contractor's St of Los Angeles by virtue of any per agrees that Contractor's Staff will r that Contractor's Staff are not employees of the County of Los Angeles for any purpose taff do not have and will not acquire any rights or benefits of any kind from the County formance of work under the above-referenced contract.
+Contractor understands and not acquire any rights or benefits from the County of Los Angeles pursuant to any entity and the County of Los Angeles.
+CONFIDENTIALITY AGREEME NT : and, if so, Contractor and Contractor and/or entities receiving services fro proprietary information supplied by o obligation to protect all such confider health, criminal, and welfare recipie County work, the County must ensu ay be involved with work pertaining to services provided by the County of Los Angeles or's Staff may have access to confidential data and information pertaining to persons on the County.
+In addition, Contractor and Contractor's Staff may also have access to other vendors doing business with the County of Los Angeles.
+The County has a legal notical data and information in its possession, especially data and information concerning ent records.
+Contractor and Contractor's Staff understand that if they are involved in ure that Contractor and Contractor's Staff will protect the confidentiality of such data attractor must sign this Confidentiality Agreement as a condition of work to be provided information obtained while performing hereby agrees that they will not divulge to any unauthorized person any data or ng work pursuant to the above-referenced contract between Contractor and the County ntractor's Staff agree to forward all requests for the release of any data or information er. data and information pertaining to palgorithms, programs, formats, docuproduced, created, or provided to Cand Contractor's Staff agree to proteemployees who have a need to kno gree to keep confidential all health, criminal, and welfare recipient records and all ersons and/or entities receiving services from the County, design concepts, umentation, Contractor proprietary information and all other original materials ontractor and Contractor's Staff under the above-referenced contract.
+Contractor ect these confidential materials against disclosure to other than Contractor or County w the information.
+Contractor and Contractor's Staff agree that if proprietary y vendors is provided to me during this employment, Contractor and Contractor's fidential. gree to report any and all violations of this agreement by Contractor and Contractor's whom Contractor and Contractor's Staff become aware. cknowledge that violation of this agreement may subject Contractor and Contractor's nd that the County of Los Angeles may seek all possible legal redress.
+SIGNATURE: DATE: PRINTED NAME: POSITION:

-SIGNATURE: DATE:

-PRINTED NAME: -

-POSITION: